orion-project/rezonator2/calc/GaussCalculator.md

 $$ q^{-1} = \frac 1 R + i \frac{\lambda}{\pi w^2} $$

 ### Lock front

-For specified waist radius $w_0$, find such a distance $z$ and beam quality $M^2$ at which the wavefront ROC keeps its previously calculated value .
+For specified waist radius $w_0$, find such a distance $z$ and beam quality $M^2$ at which the wavefront ROC keeps its previously calculated value.

 How to find: express $z_0$ from $w(z)$ and from $R(z)$, equate both expressions and solve against $z$.